epsylon/oasis/README.md

 # Oasis

-Oasis is a **free, open-source, encrypted, peer-to-peer, distributed (not decentralized!) & federated**... project networking application that helps you follow interesting content and discover new ones.
+Oasis is a **libre, open-source, encrypted, peer-to-peer, distributed (not decentralized!) & federated**... project networking application that helps you follow interesting content and discover new ones.

   ![SNH](https://solarnethub.com/git/snh-oasis-logo3.jpg "SolarNET.HuB")